-Based on the goals and scale of an evaluation, different formats may be necessary to communicate key findings to managers, the public, or elected officials.
+Based on the goals and scale of an evaluation, different formats can communicate key findings to managers, the public, or elected officials.
 The digital version of this Handbook provides templates for the three types of communication listed below.

-Blog post - A blog post is an effective online communications tool for quickly sharing the key findings of a project evaluation with the public.
+Blog post - A blog post is an effective online communications tool for quickly sharing key project evaluation findings.